jaideeprandhawa/Daily_Diary_Internship-TR-102/README.md

 26 June 24 : Created a simulation that avoided collisons within evadors as well as collisions with agents and evadors using direct approach.<br>
 27 June 24 : Tried to implement the DRL approaches like DDPG and PPO to avoid collisons.<br>
 28 June 24 : Continued working on implementation of DRL approaches.
+8 July 24 : Made further changes in my implementation so that evadors avoid pursuers and the inter-evador collisons.<br>
+9 July 24 : Continued working on the same.<br>
+10 July 24 : It had many errors , so took the help from the instructor.<br>
+11 July 24 : Instructor directed to change the approach by using some python library to implement model since it is preffered.
+So, started studying about python libraries for implementation of my desired model i.e. PPO.<br>
+12 July 24 : After collecting and researching, found a renowned python library named stable baselines 3 for my model's implementation.
+Started reading about it's implementation in the code.<br>